TinyCircuits/Thumby-Website/docs/Code-Editor/Arcade-games.md

 # Download Arcade Games to Thumby

-This tutorial will show you how to download and add games to your Thumby hardware from the Arcade in the [**Thumby Editor IDE**](https://tinycircuits.github.io/ "Thumby Editor")!
+This tutorial will show you how to download and add games to your Thumby hardware from the Arcade in the [**Thumby Editor Code Editor**](https://code.thumby.us/ "Thumby Editor")!

-*Go through the [**Getting Started with Thumby Tutorial**](https://tinycircuits.com/blogs/learn/thumby-getting-started-tutorial "Thumby getting started tutorial") before continuing with this tutorial so that you are familiar with how to emulate games and how to connect your Thumby to the IDE.*
+*Go through the [**Getting Started with Thumby Tutorial**](https://tinycircuits.com/blogs/learn/thumby-getting-started-tutorial "Thumby getting started tutorial") before continuing with this tutorial so that you are familiar with how to emulate games and how to connect your Thumby to the Code Editor.*

 ---

 ## Playing Thumby Games

-Before you download games to your Thumby, you can play test them in the Web IDE using the **Emulator**.
+Before you download games to your Thumby, you can play test them in the Web Code Editor using the **Emulator**.
 You can directly click the Thumby buttons in the Emulator with your mouse to play games, or you can use the 'w', 'a', 's'. 'd' keys for the d-pad, and the ',', '.' (command and period) keys for the A and B action buttons.

 Thumby games are added to the Arcade by wonderful & cool Thumby users that wanted to share the games they made.
 (Thank you game developers!!)